mrjohnsonalexander-zz/vibes/README.md

 Vibe is an online community platform for listing and reviewing shared experiences; the canary launch of this platform is targeted for USA WA State adults over 18 years, and ~75% of the 7.5 million WA Residence are over 18.
 A vibe is a feeling inspired by a shared personal experience, members post vibes offered to our community, and transparently share reviews of vibes experienced.

 # Background
-This is a Python, Javascript, HTML, and CSS only application; created as a course final project using Django.
-Djangon vibesite project has as a single vibe app.
+This is a Python, Javascript, HTML, and CSS only application; created as a course final project using Django, and vibesite project has as a single vibe app.

 For testing I created the following users: admin, firstadopter, secondadopter, thirdadopter, forthadopter, and fifthadopter.